I am a psychologist trained in evidence-based treatments.

 I have particular expertise in treating psychological trauma and PTSD.
 I have been certified by the National Center for PTSD as a provider for Prolonged Exposure Therapy (PE) and Cognitive-Processing Therapy (CPT), both evidenced-based treatments to help reduce the symptoms of PTSD.

 I completed my predoctoral internship at the VA Hudson Valley Health Care System and a post-doctoral fellowship at Yale University where I specialized in working with veterans with post-traumatic stress disorder.
-Since completing my graduate training, I have worked in private practice, VA hospitals, the Center for Deployment Psychology, and with local and federal law enforcement agencies where I have conducted psychological pre-employment evaluations, crisis evaluations, and fitness for duty evaluations.
+Since completing my graduate training, I have worked in private practice, VA hospitals, the Center for Deployment Psychology, and with public safety and law enforcement agencies in Illinois and North Carolina where I have conducted pre-employment screenings, crisis evaluations, and fitness for duty evaluations.